What Is Hyperhidrosis?

-For the 2%-3% of the population who have hyperhidrosis, however, the sweat glands don't shut off.
-They sweat even when the circumstances don’t call for it: when they’re in air conditioning or while they’re sitting and watching television.
+For the 1% to 2% of the population who have hyperhidrosis, the sweat glands don't shut off.
+They sweat even when the circumstances don’t call for it: when they’re in air conditioning, or while they’re sitting and watching television.
 Some people even tell their doctors that they sweat in a swimming pool.

-The causes of hyperhidrosis depend on the type of sweating occurring.
+The causes of hyperhidrosis depend on the type of sweating that’s happening.
 Most times, excessive sweating is harmless.
 In some cases, doctors don’t know why people sweat too much.
-In other cases, the causes of hyperhidrosis may be a medical condition that you don’t want to miss.
+In other cases, the causes of hyperhidrosis may be a medical condition that you need to be aware of.

 There are two types of hyperhidrosis.

-Primary hyperhidrosis (also called focal hyperhidrosis) causes excessive sweating in the hands, underarms, face, and feet without any apparent reason.
+- Primary hyperhidrosis (also called focal, or essential, hyperhidrosis) causes excessive sweating in the hands, underarms, face, and feet without any apparent reason.

-Secondary hyperhidrosis (also called generalized hyperhidrosis) causes excessive sweating all over the body or in a larger area of the body and is caused by a medical condition or medication.
+- Secondary hyperhidrosis (also called generalized hyperhidrosis) causes excessive sweating all over the body or in a larger area of the body and can be caused by excessive heat as well as a medical condition or medication.